Web Video: Brows Held High

 - Although in the Slacker review he does say he "might or might not be a hipster".
 He likes a lot of hipster stuff, but doesn't feel like he is one.

 - He also doesn't like being called a Brad Jones rip-off.
-(This could be one of the reasons he cut all ties with Brad and Team Snob)

 - For the character, dead babies.
 Including piglets.